qunabu/Architecture-Drivers/README.md

 ## Todo

+-  [ ] add keyword (right side column) most important, least important, not important (left side column)
+-  [ ] meaningful ux
+-  [ ] add table to initial readme
+-  [ ] add arrows for possible sorting
--  [] fetch affection description
+-  [ ] fetch affection description
--  [] add data to public as json so it's not hardcoded
+-  [ ] add data to public as json so it's not hardcoded
--  [] get rid of styled components
+-  [ ] get rid of styled components
--  [] add possibility to select json file (remotely)
+-  [ ] add possibility to select json file (remotely)
--  [] draw a table like in the paper
+-  [ ] draw a table like in the paper
 -  [x] add tooltip with descriptions in unassigned column
--  [] checkbox with hide descriptions
+-  [ ] checkbox with hide descriptions

 With help of GTPChat.